Venule: Structure

 Post-capillary venules have a single layer of endothelium surrounded by a basal lamina.
 Their size is between 10 and 30 micrometers and are too small to contain smooth muscle.
 They are instead supported by pericytes that wrap around them.
-When the post-capillary venules increase in diameter to 50μm they can incorporate smooth muscle and are known as muscular venules.
+When the post-capillary venules increase in diameter to 50 μm they can incorporate smooth muscle and are known as muscular venules.
 They have an inner endothelium composed of squamous endothelial cells that act as a membrane, a middle layer of muscle and elastic tissue and an outer layer of fibrous connective tissue.
 The middle layer is poorly developed so that venules have thinner walls than arterioles.
 They are porous so that fluid and blood cells can move easily from the bloodstream through their walls.

 Short portal venules between the posterior pituitary and the anterior pituitary lobes provide an avenue for rapid hormonal exchange via the blood.
 Specifically within and between the pituitary lobes is anatomical evidence for confluent interlobe venules providing blood from the anterior to the neural lobe that would facilitate moment-to-moment sharing of information between lobes of the pituitary gland.

 In contrast to regular venules, high endothelial venules are a special type of venule where the endothelium is made up of simple cuboidal cells.
 Lymphocytes exit the blood stream and enter the lymph nodes via these specialized venules when an infection is detected.
 Compared with arterioles, the venules are larger with much weaker muscular coat.
 They are the smallest united common branch in the human body.